+Graham Sims is an NPL Fellow in Composites and Materials Systems.
 Graham Sims was awarded a University of Surrey BSc degree in 1968 as the first year to qualify in Materials Technology (with industrial year), having started a metallurgy degree at the founding Battersea College of Advanced Technology.
 He joined NPL in October 1968.
 In 1976, Graham completed an external PhD at the University of Surrey on Predicting Impact Performance of Composite Materials.
 Graham is a CEng, CPhys, and an IOM3 and IOP Fellow.

 Following a career establishing composite materials research at NPL, he has held Section Head, Divisional Knowledge Leader and Head of Science posts.
 He was appointed an NPL Fellow in 1999.
 Outputs of research have included papers, reports, standards, software, test work and consultancy, especially on failure analysis (eg TV transmitter aerials, wind-turbine blades) and new product development.